about

 My background is in applied mathematics — I studied at the Federal University of Santa Catarina with a focus on optimization, nonlinear programming, and computational geometry.
 My thesis work applied distance geometry and spectral methods to protein structure determination.
 I retain an active interest in computational neuroscience and optimization.

-focus Platform engineering, Kubernetes, GitOps, identity, ingress, TLS, and infrastructure reliability.
+Platform engineering, Kubernetes, GitOps, identity, ingress, TLS, infrastructure reliability.